Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 	- The following plot shows the pressure decreasing at a rate of .125 psi/10 min; the peak is reduced .25 psi / 10 min until the two meet.

-  	- This is an example of the threshold tracking the normal ebb and flow of psi.
+  	- The plot abaove and below demonstrate an example of the threshold tracking the normal ebb and flow of psi without tripping the threshld.

 	  ![Decrease](media/20240104_174717%20G%20p%20decr.jpg)